wp-sms/wp-sms/readme.txt

 = 4.0.16 =
 * Added Send SMS to multi numbers in the Contact Form 7.
 * Added Several gateways.
-(Comilio.it, Mensatek.com, Infodomain.asia and Smsc.ua)
+(Comilio.it, Mensatek.com, Infodomain.asia, Smsc.ua and Mobtexting.com)
 * Fixed Show time items in the outbox SMS.

 = 4.0.15 =